akrantz01/antsi/README.md

 ### Content

-The content following a style specifier must always be wrapped in parentheses and is whitespace sensitive.
+The content is what the style specifier applies to.
+It always immediately follows a style specifier and must be wrapped in parentheses.
 Any whitespace within the content will be emitted as-is unless [escaped](#escape-sequences) using a backslash (<code>&bsol;</code>).

 > [!IMPORTANT]
 >
-> Putting any character between the style specifier and content is explicitly disallowed.
+> Putting any character(s) between the style specifier and content is explicitly disallowed.

 The content can contain any characters, and it can even contain other styled markup!
 If you want to use any square brackets or parentheses in the content, they must be [escaped](#escape-sequences).